Klemperer rosette: Misuse and misspelling

-which Niven calls a "Kemplerer rosette"; this (possibly intentional) misspelling is one possible source of the wider confusion.
-It is notable that these fictional planets were maintained in position by large engines, in addition to gravitational force.
+that Niven calls a "Kemplerer rosette"; this (possibly intentional) misspelling is one viable source of the wider confusion.
+These fictional planets were maintained in position by large engines, in addition to gravitational force.

 Instability

 Both simple linear perturbation analysis and simulations of rosettes demonstrate that such systems are unstable: Klemperer explains in his original article, any displacement away from the perfectly symmetrical geometry causes a growing oscillation, eventually leading to the disruption of the system.
 The system is unstable regardless of whether the center of the rosette is in free space, or is in orbit around a central star.

-The short-form reason for the instability is that any perturbation corrupts the geometric symmetry, which increases the perturbation, which further undermines the geometry, and so on.
-The longer explanation is that any tangential perturbation brings a body closer to one neighbor and further from another; the gravitational imbalance becomes greater towards the closer neighbor and less for the farther neighbor, pulling the perturbed object further towards its closer neighbor, amplifying the perturbation rather than damping it.
-An inward radial perturbation causes the perturbed body to get closer to all other objects, increasing the force on the object and increasing its orbital velocity – which leads indirectly to a tangential perturbation and the argument above.
+The short-form reason for the instability is that any perturbation corrupts the geometric symmetry, which increases the perturbation, and further undermines the geometry, and so on.
+The longer explanation is that any tangential perturbation brings a body closer to one neighbor and further from another; the gravitational imbalance becomes greater towards the closer neighbor and less for the further neighbor, pulling the perturbed object more towards its closer neighbor, amplifying the perturbation rather than damping it.
+An inward radial perturbation causes the perturbed body to get closer to all other objects, increasing the force on the object and increasing its orbital velocity, which leads indirectly to a tangential perturbation and the argument above.